Deutsche Post hikes parcel prices for more businesses

 The company said the price increase was also due to an expansion of road tolls on trucks, which it will pass on to these customers as a surcharge of 0.10 euros per parcel.

-Finance Chief Melanie Kreis has said she is not concerned that price rises will drive away ecommerce giants like Zalando (ZALG.DE) or Amazon (AMZN.O), noting that competitors face similar cost pressures due to a shortage of drivers.
+Finance Chief Melanie Kreis has said she is not concerned that price rises will drive away ecommerce giants like Zalando or Amazon, noting that competitors face similar cost pressures due to a shortage of drivers.